Binghamton-University-Table-Tennis/website/README.md

 ### Players
 You can only modify or delete an existing player.
 A new Player entry will automatically be added after signing into Club Attendance.

+##### Downloading Emails for G-Mail
+- On the players admin panel, use the checkboxes to get the email addresses of the selected members.
+- In the action dropdown menu, select 'Download emails to a .txt file'.
+- Press 'Go'.
+- You will then automatically download a .txt file containing a list of emails formatted for pasting into Google Contacts.
+Only members you selected who provided an email address will be in this file.

+##### Creating new contacts for G-Mail
+- Open the .txt file from above and copy the entire content to your clipboard (Ctrl-A then Ctrl-C).
+- Log into your G-Mail account
+- Go to your Contacts page (Click Mail at the top left and select Contacts)
+- If you want to create a new group, select 'New Group...' on the left navigation bar.
+Otherwise, select the existing group.
+- Click the Add to Group button (Image of person and the + symbol)
+- A blank textbox should appear
+- Paste the contents of your clipboard into this textbox (Ctrl-V) and press enter
+- All the emails you downloaded should now be in the new group.
+Duplicate entries will not be added.

 ### Practices
 This table is automatically populated after the Club Attendance script finishes running.
 Only modify this table if there are errors or if you want to clear the practice history.